wistia/wistia-open-docs/_posts/data-api.md

 #### Authentication

 You must use **SSL** (https instead of http) to access the API.

-The API uses **HTTP Basic authentication** to authorize access to the information.
+There are two ways to authenticate when accessing the API:

+  1. **HTTP Basic authentication** with `api` as your username and your API password as the password.
+  2. Add `api_password` as a parameter when making a request.
+For example `https://api.wistia.com/v1/medias.json?api_password=xyz123`.

 #### JSON vs. XML